cloudmesh/pi/content/en/tutorial/sdcard-burn-pi-as-burner/index.md

 to be burned.

-After all curds are burned, plug them into your worker Pis and boot.
+After all the cards are burned, plug them into your worker Pis and boot.
 Reboot the managerpi.

 ```
 (ENV3) pi@managerpi:~ $ sudo reboot
 ```

 ### Step 5.
-Verifying Workers
+Verifying the Workers

-Once your workers are booted, you can verify connection with the following simple command.
+Once your workers are booted, you can verify the connection with the following simple command.
 This command will return the temperature of the Pis.

 ```